mmm/charmtester/README.markdown

   - link off of the juju libs and subscribe to events for that service/unit
   - blocks while service state is 'null' or 'pending'
   - returns 0 when 'started' otherwise 1

+# TODO

+- build logic
+  - what sort of periodic and/or event-based rules?

+    Use the following URL to trigger build remotely: JENKINS_URL/job/bitlbee/build?token=TOKEN_NAME or /buildWithParameters?token=TOKEN_NAME
+    Optionally append &cause=Cause+Text to provide text that will be included in the recorded build cause.

+- no need for large instance... local lxc environments require serial builds

+- get tmpfs solution working as part of the build script

+- enable openid plugin for jenkins